-Quarter Ended June 30, 2000 Compared to Quarter Ended June 30, 1999 idling of the West Elk mine in Gunnison County, Colorado.
+The Company incurred a net loss of \$2.1 million for the quarter ended June 30, 2000 compared to net income of \$2.5 million for the quarter ended June 30, 1999.
+Results for the quarter were adversely impacted by the continued idling of the West Elk mine in Gunnison County, Colorado.
 The mine was idled on January 28, 2000, following the detection of combustion gases in a portion of the mine.
 During the current quarter, the mine had no coal sales and incurred an operating loss of \$22.3 million (excluding insurance recoveries) compared to \$27.2 million of coal sales and \$4.8 million of operating income during the quarter ended June 30, 1999.
 Offsetting a portion of the loss at the West Elk mine was a \$12.0 million pre-tax partial insurance payment received as part of the Company's coverage under its property and business interruption insurance policy.
 Also, as a result of recent permit revisions at its idle mine properties in Illinois, the Company reviewed and reduced its reclamation liability at that location by \$7.8 million during the quarter.
 In addition, the IRS issued a notice during the current quarter outlining the procedures for obtaining tax refunds on certain excise taxes paid by the industry on export sales tonnage.
 The notice is a result of a 1998 federal district court decision that found such taxes to be unconstitutional.
-The Company recorded \$12.7 million of pre-tax income related to these excise tax recoveries.
+The Company recorded \$12.7 of pre-tax income related to these excise tax recoveries.